pyca/cryptography/docs/hazmat/primitives/cryptographic-hashes.rst

 .. class:: MD5()

     MD5 is a deprecated cryptographic hash function.
-It has a 128-bit message digest and has practical known collision attacks.
+It produces a 128-bit message digest and has practical known collision attacks.

 .. _`Lifetimes of cryptographic hash functions`: http://valerieaurora.org/hash.html